playshub/playshub-sonic/hub-nextjs/README.md

 ## Overview

-This is a **Game Hub Interface** built using **Next.js**, integrated with **Telegram Mini Apps**, providing a seamless and optimized experience for Telegram users.
+This is a **Game Hub Interface** built using **Next.js**, providing a seamless and optimized experience for Telegram users.
 The hub serves as the central user interface for the Playshub x SONIC ecosystem, allowing users to access games, manage wallets, and participate in the platform's reward system.

 ## Key Features